mtykhenko/davinci-kata/architecture-decisions/0006-solution-scope.md

 1. Initial session with a problem statement and Q/A section
 2. Transcript from the initial session

-No answers on questions submitted by the team have been answered yet
+No answer to questions submitted by the team had been answered yet

 ## Decision